swetakadam/DemoApplication/README.md

-Bug - reverse shared transition from detail view to recycler is not working https://github.com/android/architecture-components-samples/issues/495
+Bug - reverse shared transition from detail view to recycler is not working https://github.com/android/architecture-components-samples/issues/495 (fix is not working with latest navigation component)

-Tried possible fixes still not working
-Here is the GIF
+Here is the GIF (Not a good resolution please check youtube video link)
 ![demo-sai](https://user-images.githubusercontent.com/5216040/80793249-7762e780-8b4b-11ea-825b-c83e6d2ab984.gif)